holisticon/ranked/README.md

 Apache Maven component build.
 If you want to skip the frontend build, please use the following command:

         mvn clean install -P \!frontend

+Then compile and start the frontend via `mvn spring-boot:run` in /frontend directory.
+It is then up and running under `http://localhost:8080/`.

+Hot reloading is enabled via `npm run start`; which opens `localhost:3000` automatically.

 #### Test